activecollab/jobsqueue/README.md

 1. `priority` - Value between 0 and 4294967295 that determins how important the job is (a job with higher value has higher priority).
 Default is 0 (job is not a priority),
 2. `attempts` - Number of attempts before job is considered to fail and is removed from the queue.
 Value can be between 1 and 256.
 Default is 1 (try once and fail if it does not go well),
 3. `delay` - Number of seconds to wait before first execution (in case when `first_attempt_delay` is not set), as well as retries if the job fails and needs to be retried.
-Value can be between 1 and 3600 (one hour).
+Value can be between 1 and 7776000 (90 days).
 Default is 0 (no delay),
 4. `first_attempt_delay` - Number of seconds to wait before the first job execution.

 ```php